 The contents of this website are provided for information purposes only.
 Nothing in this website constitutes any form of professional advice.
 Whilst all reasonable efforts are made to ensure the accuracy of the contents of the website, information can quickly become out of date due to changing circumstances.
 The contents are provided without any representation and without warranty of any kind whether express or implied.
-Abacus Trust Group, so far as is legally permissible, disclaims all liability in respect of the information contained in this website.
+Abacus plc and its subsidiaries that form Abacus Trust Group, so far as is legally permissible, disclaim all liability in respect of the information contained in this website.

 Publications provided within or through this website provide general information and do not constitute professional advice.
 The publications are regularly updated by our staff, so please compare the date of any printed edition with those included on the website to make sure that you have the latest version.